Meet the Love Island 2023 summer edition cast

-Molly, Ella, Leah... meet the cast of Love Island’s 2023 summer edition
+Molly, Ella, Liberty... meet the cast of Love Island’s 2023 summer edition

-Ruchee became the second islander to be dumped on Wednesday (14 June)

 Get stuck in for glam, grafting, and girls and guys “pulling each other for a chat” –Love Island is back for its 10th season with a whole new batch of islanders.